jaylenw/minio-docker-setup/README.md

-# My Nextcloud Docker Setup
+# My Minio Docker Setup

 **Goal**: Support a Docker Compose environment for running a single Minio node with data stored to an NFS.